thephpleague/plates/README.md

 ### Single method extensions

 Alternatively, you may choose to expose the entire extension object to the template using a single method.
-This can make your template functions more legible, and also reduce the chance of conflicts with other extensions.
+This can make your template functions more legible and also reduce the chance of conflicts with other extensions.

 ```php
 <?php